-These flavorful carne asada street tacos with avocado lime crema and fresh pico de gallo are a whole new way to make every day feel like Taco Tuesday!
+These flavorful Mexican carne asada street tacos with avocado lime crema are a whole new way to make every day feel like Taco Tuesday!

 - Orange juice